Minerals & Bone Health Them bones, them bones, strong bones!

 - Milk and dairy products in moderation: IF you tolerate dairy and/or enjoy it, well then use it, in moderation.
 Dairy it is not essential in the human diet, this is a case where less can be more.
 We do not need 3-4 servings of dairy daily for bone health (despite being taught that as kids).
 Whole foods make healthy bones.
 If you can, find raw - local, pasture raised & grass fed, whole fat milk... the minerals are more readily available in raw milk.

 - Feed yourself some sun!
 Sun exposure for natural vitamin D production helps with mineral absorption and building strong bones and bodies.
 See the naked sun time article mentioned above.

-The following foods are best avoided because they cause an acid condition in the body that leaches minerals out of the bones: manufactured 'food products', refined sugars, refined honey, modern wheat and wheat products, most gluten free products, white rice, refined - white flour: including pasta, white bread, muffins, and of course baked flour desserts.
+The following foods (and food "products" / drinks) are best avoided because they cause an acid condition in the body that leaches minerals out of the bones: manufactured 'food products', refined sugars, refined honey, sodas & soft drinks, sugary drinks (most factory made drinks), modern wheat and wheat products, most gluten free products, white rice, refined - white flour: including pasta, white bread, muffins, and, of course, baked flour desserts.
 Think WHOLE FOODS.
 I can teach you how to make healthier, whole food treats.